Klipper3d/klipper/docs/Features.md

 * Support for filament presence sensors, filament motion sensors, and filament width sensors.

-* Support for measuring and recording acceleration using an adxl345 accelerometer.
+* Support for measuring and recording acceleration using an ADXL345 accelerometer or MPU6050/MPU9250 inertial measurement unit.

 * Support for limiting the top speed of short "zigzag" moves to reduce printer vibration and noise.
 See the [kinematics](Kinematics.md)